whoisutsav/whoisutsav.github.io/_posts/2017-09-22-core-logic.md

 It's quite clear that the lower levels remain unchanged across different implementations.
 What is less clear is the parts of the program that deal with the game state and progression of game states.

-In dealing with a game state, the action of taking a turn, i.e. making a move and switching players, is standard to tic-tac-toe, but how we get the move from a human player is not: it would be different for a web application, or a console application.
+In dealing with a game state, the action of taking a turn, i.e. making a move and switching players, is standard, but how we get a move from a human player is not: it would be different for a web application, or a console application.
 So here we begin to see the edges begin to fray.
 But for the most part, logic here is shared.

 What about the highest level, the parts of the program that deal with the progression of game states?

 ### A failed exercise at the edges

 It's quite clear that how the game progresses is different between a console and a web app.
-In a console app, the program would run until completion, whereas in the web app, the program will run only for one or two moves.
+In a console app, the program would run until completion, whereas in a web app, the program might process only one move request.
 But I was curious to see whether we could at least find some functionality at this level that is shared, and consolidate it.

 One thin piece of logic that was shared was a control element: if the game is over, we should do some wrap-up action, whereas if the game is not over, we should take a turn.
 This seems like a core, albeit thin, piece of logic, and something that is part of all games, not just tic-tac-toe, no less.